Mexican nobility: Spanish nobility

-Several titles which were in existence at the time of the Spanish rule over Mexico are still legally recognized to this day by the Kingdom of Spain, although very few continued to pass down through the same families following their prohibition in Mexico, falling in the hands of distant or obscure Spanish relatives who spend great sums for "rehabilitating" them through the 19th and 20th centuries.
+Several titles which were in existence at the time of the Spanish rule over Mexico are still legally recognized to this day by Spain, although very few continued to be passed down following their prohibition in Mexico, falling in the hands of distant or obscure Spanish relatives who spend great sums for "rehabilitating" them through the 19th and 20th centuries.

 In addition, a few Mexican families who permanently or temporarily settled in Spain after Mexican Independence continued to be granted distinctions and titles of nobility from the Spanish monarchs, such as the Duke of Regla (Grandee of Spain), Marquess of Morante, Duchess of Prim (Grandee of Spain), Marquess of Bermejillo del Rey, amongst others.
 Other Mexican individuals acquired their titles jure uxoris (through marriage), passing them down to their descendants, such as the Duke of Castro-Terreño (Grandee of Spain), Marquess of Montehermoso, Count of Triviana, Count of Echauz and Count of Ezpeleta de Veire (all held by the Mexican Sánchez-Navarro family).
 Mexican-born Don Ventura García-Sancho e Ibarrondo (1837–1914), both received the Spanish title of Count of Consuegra and became Duke of Nájera (Grandee of Spain), also Marquess of Aguilar de Campoo, amongst many other titles through marriage (passed down to his descendants).

 Other members of Spanish nobility moved to Mexico for different reasons, taking their titles with them and bequeathing them to their Mexican descendants.
 These include the Duke of Sessa (Grandee of Spain), Count of Altamira, the Duke of Huete (Grandee of Spain), amongst many others.

 French nobility

-Several members of the French nobility passed to Mexico through different times in history, including the descendants of Louis Jucherau de Saint-Denis, those of count Melchior de Polignac (through his marriage to Susana de la Torre y Mier, sister of Ignacio de la Torre y Mier), including their son Prince Pierre, Duke of Valentinois, and through him the present Princely House of Monaco.
+Several members of the French nobility moved to Mexico at different times in history, including the descendants of Louis Jucherau de Saint-Denis, those of count Melchior de Polignac (through his marriage to Susana de la Torre y Mier, sister of Ignacio de la Torre y Mier), including their son Prince Pierre, Duke of Valentinois, and through him the present Princely House of Monaco.

 Austrian nobility

-Archduke Felix of Habsburg and his wife Princess Ana Eugenia d'Arenberg, settled in Mexico after the fall of the Austrian Empire in 1918, with most of their offspring remaining in Mexico ever since.
+Archduke Felix of Habsburg and his wife Princess Ana Eugenia d'Arenberg settled in Mexico after the fall of the Austrian Empire in 1918, with most of their offspring remaining in Mexico ever since.
 Archduke Felix was the son of the last Emperor of Austria (Emperor Charles I of Austria) and great-grand nephew of Maximilian I of Mexico.